 - Chevy Chase's character in Modern Problems was able to give his girlfriend sexual pleasure via telekinesis.

-- Spoofed, along with Biggus Dickus and Sex Face Turn, in Blazing Saddles.
+- Spoofed, along with Black Is Better In Bed and Sex–Face Turn, in Blazing Saddles.

 - In The 40-Year-Old Virgin, Steve Carell's character finally breaks his duck with an as-expected three-thrust wonder.
 The action then cuts to some time later after his second performance and it's clear he's astonished his more experienced new wife with "natural talent".